 If he called his landlord and said, “Hey Joe, I found a better place to live so I’ll need to cancel my lease,” you can imagine what Joe would say.

 I have learned that in most cases in life, the less you say, the better.

 Please understand I would never use this reason to mislead or deceive someone or cause my integrity to be questioned in any manner.
 The ONLY time I use it is if I don’t want to disclose my reason.

-Your personal and professional success is not only determined by little things you do but also the little things you don’t do.
+Your personal and professional success is not only determined by the little things you do, but also by the little things you don’t do.

 Things you were never taught